Community Connecting Us is an Asset Based Community Development organization.

-We are located in the beautiful historic town of Port Deposit at the Tome Complex on Main Street.
+We are located in the beautiful historic town of Port Deposit at the historic Tome Complex on Main Street.

 Please join us in living out community the way it was meant to be.